Indian Incense Sticks – also known as Agarbathi

 Durbars are ‘wet’, soft to the touch and burn slowly.
 They are much less common than Masala or Champa types (in western counties at least).
 Dhoops are even less common, and are not sticks (having no bamboo core).
 Mostly small logs, they are resinous/gummy, can burn for a long time and be very potent.
 They also produce high levels of smoke.

-No matter your use or intention for Incense, it’s important that the Incense adds to the occasion, neither dominating it or causing offence.
+No matter your use or intention for Incense, it’s important that the Incense adds to the occasion, neither dominating it or causing offense.
 Hence, we return to the question of quality.

-Vectis Karma started as an Online Incense Shop almost entirely selling Japanese Incense; but in recent years has awakened to the possibilities and qualities of high-end or Luxury Indian Incense Sticks.
-See HERE for our range of Luxury Indian Incense from Sacred Elephant – made from all natural ingredients and with a Vegan assurance.
+Vectis Karma started as an Online Incense Shop almost entirely selling Japanese Incense, but in recent years has awakened to the possibilities and qualities of high-end or Luxury Indian Incense Sticks.
+See these links to view the ranges of Luxury Indian Incense from Sacred Elephant and Pure Incense – made from all natural ingredients and with a Vegan assurance.